MichelangeloSaveriano98/Spread-of-Opinions/README.md

 # Spread-of-Opinions
-The spread of opinions in a network that allow communication between nodes
+# Simulate the spreading of information in a network with talking nodes

+## The context
+Assume:
+- two sources of opposite information about a topic (eg. pro-vax, no-vax)
+- a network of nodes which can interact and exchange opinions regarding the topic.